billwright93/billwright.github.io/README.md

 # billwright.github.io
-A website for Bill S. Wright, a Postdoc in Cosmology at QMUL
+A website for Bill S. Wright, a Postdoc in Cosmology at QMUL.
+The website can be found at https://billwright93.github.io/.